inet-framework/inet/doc/src/users-guide/ch-transmission-medium.rst

 that are dominated by point-to-point links.
 The wireless medium, however, is a broadcast medium.
 Any transmission is “heard” by all nodes within interference range, not only the intended recipients.
-The signal may be receivable by them (and must be indeeded received before the destination address field in it can be examined), or may interfere with the reception of other transmissions.
+The signal may be receivable by them (and must be indeed received before the destination address field in it can be examined), or may interfere with the reception of other transmissions.
 Whichever the case, the transmission must be evaluated or processed by a much larger number of